syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-merge-two-columns-in-GridDataBoundGrid.md

 # Grid data bound grid in Windows Forms GridDataBoundGrid

-You can make use of CoveredRanges property to merge two or more columns in GridDataBoundGrid.
+This page explains How to Merge Two Columns in GridDataBoundGrid and more details.

 ## How to Merge Two Columns in GridDataBoundGrid

-This page explains about How to Merge Two Columns in GridDataBoundGrid and more details.
+You can make use of CoveredRanges property to merge two or more columns in GridDataBoundGrid.

 {% tabs %}
 {% highlight c# %}